Matesxs/MatesXs/README.md

 Hi, I am Martin alias Matesxs, Student and Developer from Czech Republic
 - 📖 I'm student of Faculty of Information Technology on University of Technology in Brno
 - 👷 I'm currently working as Software Developer in EPS Global
-- 🔭 I'm playing with GANs to get better knowledge how they work
 - 🎮 I'm gamer (Playing almost every good RPG game you could imagine)

 ---